 The disagreement emerged for two main reasons:

-- Athens felt Sparta was not contributing enough to the defense of Greece.
+- Athens felt Sparta was not contributing enough to the defense of ancient Greece.
 At the time, Sparta had the most formidable army in the Greek world, yet it continuously refused to commit a significant amount of troops.
 This angered Athens so much that its leaders at one point threatened to accept Persian peace terms if Sparta didn’t act.

 - After the Persians were defeated at the Battles of Plataea and Salamis, Spartan leadership felt the pan-Greek alliance that had been formed had served its purpose and should therefore be dissolved.
 However, the Athenians felt it was necessary to pursue the Persians and push them further away from Greek territory, a decision that caused the war to continue for another 30 years.